How To Deadlift Properly: Deadlift variations, exercise tips and benefits

 clock-circular-outlinePosted 12 Jan 2020

-The concept of the deadlift is simple, to lift the weight up from the ground, and back down again.
+The concept of the deadlift is simple, to lift the barbell up from the ground, and back down again.
 But, getting your form correct is key for weight and strength progression, while reducing the chance of injury.

 Did you know?
 The deadlift makes up 1 of 3 exercises in powerlifting competitions, the other two exercises being the squat and the bench press.

-What Muscle Groups Do Deadlifts work?
+What Muscles Do Deadlifts Work?

-The main Lower Body Muscles Worked During The Deadlift:
+The Main Lower Body Muscles Worked During The Deadlift

 • Calves